trak0L/CSCI3308-Team-3-Project/README.md

 Docker Compose to orchestrate services.

-pg.Pool for database connection pooling.
+pg.Pool and pg.connecct for database connection pooling.

 bcrypt for password hashing.